weathersmm/InCheckUPDATE/content/_index.md

     <p>With Rampart, EMS professionals gain more than a tool—they gain a trusted partner and mentor who brings expertise to every call.
 Together, we are closing the experience gap, elevating confidence, and revolutionizing emergency care with patient safety and professional development at the forefront. </p>
   content_two: >
-    <p>InCheck is transforming how organizations manage their Standard Operating Procedures (SOPs), Standard Operating Guidelines (SOGs), and company handbooks—putting critical, company-specific information directly into your team’s hands to enable smarter, safer, and more autonomous decisions in the workplace.
+    <p>InCheck is transforming how organizations manage their Standard Operating Procedures (SOPs), Standard Operating Guidelines (SOGs), and company handbooks—putting critical, company-specific information directly into your team's hands to enable smarter, safer, and more autonomous decisions in the workplace.

-    <p>Introducing Angel—a closed-source, fully customizable AI platform tailored exclusively to your organization’s policies and guidelines.
-Angel transforms static, buried documents into an interactive and searchable experience, empowering your team to quickly find answers to your company’s policies, including:</p>
+    <p>Introducing Angel—a closed-source, fully customizable AI platform tailored exclusively to your organization's policies and guidelines.
+Angel transforms static, buried documents into an interactive and searchable experience, empowering your team to quickly find answers to your company's policies, including:</p>
     <ul>
       <li>Time and Attendance</li>
       <li>Mandatory Reporting</li>